Sitefinity-SDK/Telerik.Sitefinity.Samples.DevReachConferenceSite/README.md

 Check the follow up [video](https://www.youtube.com/watch?v=WVKasAtZZYk) for the Sitefinity partner webinar aired on 08 April 2014.
 [![Related Content](https://raw.githubusercontent.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.DevReachConferenceSite/master/EmbedVideo.png)](http://youtu.be/WVKasAtZZYk)

-#### Sitefinity documentation:
+#### Progress Sitefinity CMS Documentation:
-Sitefinity 7.0+ enables you relate content to any other content, thus relating items of different types.
+Sitefinity CMS 7.0+ enables you relate content to any other content, thus relating items of different types.
 For  developer documentation about this powerful _Related data_ field can be at [Content relations: Related data](http://docs.sitefinity.com/content-relations-related-data).